Hippopotomonstrosesquippedaliophobia/CourseGo-Original/README.md

 # CourseGo Original

-This is the original java application.
+This is the original java application (2017).
 This was made when I first discovered Java for a class group project.

 *Below is some extract from the Systems Requirements Document and System Design Specification Document which can provide insight into why the program was created and what job it must fulfil.*